+Would you sell your small business to an employee?
 Could your employees lead your business?
-It’s an important question to consider as you build your succession plan.
+These are important questions to consider as you build your succession plan.

 Many small business owners choose to sell their businesses to the people who know their procedures, market, and strategies intimately.
 Why?
 Because their hand-selected team already has the know-how, skill, and experience to keep the business up and running.